nimbus117/100-days-of-code/log.md

 ### R1D36 28/05/2018

 Working through TOP "The Front End" section.
 Completed the [htmldog.com](http://www.htmldog.com) beginner HTML and CSS courses.
 It was good to go back to the basics. freeCodeCamp is great but I was getting too far along without really understanding what I was doing.

+### R1D37 30/05/2018

+Started the codecademy.com Learn HTML course and played around with vim some more.
+I think I'm getting quite used to it now and can really begin to see the power and speed.
+The [emit plugin](https://emmet.io/) is really cool and saves a lot of time!

+### R1D38 31/05/2018

+Finished the codecademy.com Learn HTML course and started the Learn CSS one.